Warning! There have been changes to the course - please refer to the transition information

 To be eligible for admission to an RMIT program applicants must be at least 16 years of age by the commencement date of the program in which they want to enrol.

 Students may be able to receive credit for previous studies completed at other institutions.
 To have your credit formally assessed you must first register for the RMIT degree.
 You are eligible to register as soon as you have completed a minimum of two core RMIT OUA subjects.
-An administrative fee of $165 is applicable to register for an award.
+An administrative fee is applicable to register for an award.

 Credit pathways between RMIT University VET programs, Higher Education Diplomas & Associate Degrees in the same or related discipline, enable you upon successful completion of a lower level qualification, at the required standard for admission, to apply for advanced standing in a higher level qualification.